wolf452/ivolve-training/jenkins/lab5/readme.md

 Define Resources for the Jenkins Slave:

 You can specify the CPU and memory limits for the pod depending on the environment (e.g., different resources for prod vs dev).
-Link the Slave to the Jenkins Job:

-In the Jenkins job configuration, assign the job to run on the specific slave (e.g., jenkins-slave-dev for the dev namespace).
-Step 2: Manually Assign Jenkins Jobs to the Specific Slave Once your slave is running in the appropriate namespace, you can manually assign jobs to run on that slave.
-You can also configure Jenkins to automatically assign jobs based on labels or environments.

-In the Build Executor section of the Jenkins job configuration, choose the appropriate slave node (e.g., jenkins-slave-dev for the dev namespace).